fernandes/fernandes.github.io/src/posts/about.md

 UNIFEI 2004-2005 (6 mos) - Itajubá/MG/Brazil
 _Internship_

+Internship on the Federal University of Itajubá during bachelor course.

-> I have great opportunity to work with great professors, I was in charge to install and configure Linux on 2 laboratories that were used by university students.
+> I had an excellent opportunity to work with great professors.
+I was in charge to install and configure Linux on 2 laboratories that were used by university students.
 >
 > I deployed the 2 laboratories (with about 35 machines each), with single authentication, stateful/shared (was non-cloud days) home directories.